cerclecheung/a-duck/README.md

-‘Aduck’ is a virtual reality game project built on[A-Frame](https://aframe.io) and React with [aframe-react](https://github.com/ngokevin/aframe-react).
+‘Aduck’ is a virtual reality game project built on [A-Frame](https://aframe.io) and React with [aframe-react](https://github.com/ngokevin/aframe-react).

 While wearing the VRheadset, the player rubber duck, cruises the runway by head rotation and everytime it meets another rubber duck, the score increases.